kaandinler/example_responsive_webpage/README.md

 # example_web_page
-This web page was created via an udemy course.
+This web page was created via a udemy course.